dsli9/my-bjj-journey/README.md

 ## Future Updates

-1. Deployment of Streamlit app.
-2. Automation of data pipeline.
+- Automation of data pipeline.
-3. Creation of a CI/CD process.
+- Creation of a CI/CD process.

 ## Tools Used